Code of Ethics.

-- Members shall not house their animals in cages for any reason other than transport, breeding or treatment of illnesses.
-Animals should spend most of their life in communal runs as described in the AAPDB Standards.
+- Members shall not house their animals in cages for any reason other than transport, breeding or treatment of illness.

-- Members shall not euthanase retired breeding dogs.
-Retired dogs must be desexed, and rehomed or kept as pets.
+- Members shall not euthanize retired breeding dogs.
+Retired dogs must be desexed, re-homed or kept as pets.
 Euthanasia may only be performed by a qualified veterinarian in the case of:

-- intractable behavioural problems that preclude dogs from being used of breeding or rehomed as pets
+- intractable behavioural problems that preclude dogs from being used for breeding or re-homed as pets

 - Painful or life threatening health problems that detract from the animal’s expectation of experiencing reasonable quality of life

-- Members shall not sell puppies to children under the age of 18 and shall not sell puppies at shows and fairs.
+12. Members shall not sell puppies to people under the age of eighteen (18) years and shall not sell puppies at shows or fairs.

-- Members shall accurately describe the breeding of the puppies they sell as outlined in the AAPDB Breeding terminology and discussion
+13. Members shall accurately describe the breeding of the puppies they sell.

 - Members shall offer a 3 day “cooling off” period after private sale of a puppy during which time the pup can be returned and the purchase price refunded, excluding any previously stated non-refundable deposit or any transport costs involved.